wiris/html-integrations/demos/README.md

 The important commands to lint the files are:

-* To make a check of the .js files you can execute:
+To check all the .js files you can execute:

 ```sh
 $ npx eslint --quiet [options] <dir|file|glob>
 ```

-* To make a check of the .css files you can execute:
+To check all the .css files you can execute:

 ```sh
 $ npx stylelint [options] <dir|file|glob>
 ```

-* To make a check of the .html files you can execute:
+To check all the .html files you can execute:

 ```sh
 $ html-validate [options] <dir|file|glob>
 ```